naughtygopher/goapp/README.md

 # Note

-You can clone this repository any actually run the application, it'd start an HTTP server listening on port 8080 with the following routes available.
+You can clone this repository and actually run the application, it'd start an HTTP server listening on port 8080 with the following routes available.

 - `/` GET, the root just returns "Hello world" text response
 - `/-/health` GET, returns a JSON with some basic info.
 I like using this path to give out the status of the app, its dependencies etc.